Information about the 2014 Program Coming Soon!

-For the fourth year in a row, the Russian American Foundation has been selected for the highly prestigious NSLI FOR YOUTH funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs in cooperation with American Councils for International Education.
-This summer, RAF is pleased to design and implement the 2013 NSLI FOR YOUTH Russian Language & Culture RAF and Bolshoi Way Moscow Summer Intensive.
+In 2013, for the fourth year in a row, the Russian American Foundation was selected for the highly prestigious NSLI FOR YOUTH funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs in cooperation with American Councils for International Education.
+This summer, RAF was pleased to design and implement the 2013 NSLI FOR YOUTH Russian Language & Culture RAF and Bolshoi Way Moscow Summer Intensive.

 For those selected to participate, the NSLI FOR YOUTH Moscow Summer Intensive will start immediately after the end of the first BBASI 3-week session in New York.
 The NSLI FOR YOUTH program is meant to recognize student’s academic merit and interest in the Russian language and culture.
 No prior language experience is necessary to be considered.
 The Program will be designed to give a full language and cultural immersion, in addition to the high quality ballet training students expect from RAF’s partnership with the Bolshoi Ballet Academy.

 - Enrolled in High School at the time of the application

 - 15-18 years of age at start of program (birth date between July 15, 1995 and June 10, 1999)